NCJFCJ in the State of Washington

 Work and Impact

-Trained judges, judicial officers, attorneys, and other juvenile and family court-related professionals working to protect Washington’s children, families, and victims in our communities in 2021
+Trained judges, judicial officers, attorneys, and other juvenile and family court-related professionals working to protect Washington’s children, families, and survivors in our communities in 2022.

 The NCJFCJ leads the Firearms Technical Assistance Project (FTAP) in Spokane.
 The FTAP works with a team of local stakeholders to promote the effective implementation of firearms restrictions in domestic violence cases at the federal, state, and local levels.